Ayumilan/Web-App/README.md

 # Web-menu-using-Python-CGI-with-different-services

 In this Project using python.

-I create a menu for prforming some srevices like:
+I create a menu for performing some services like:
 * Basic Linux commands in Rhel 8
 * DOCKER services
 * Logical Volume Management in Rhel 8